M66B/FairEmail/FAQ.md

 * The F-Droid build does not include [Google Play Billing](https://developer.android.com/google/play/billing/integrate), so Play store purchases cannot be reused
 * The F-Droid build is supported only if the version number is the same as the the version number of the latest GitHub version, see also [this FAQ](#user-content-faq147)

+The Play store and GitHub version are signed with the [same digital signature](https://github.com/M66B/FairEmail#user-content-downloads) (security certificate).
+The F-Droid build is signed by the F-Droid organization with a different digital key.
+This means you can't update the F-Droid build with the Play store or GitHub version or the other way around without reinstalling.
+However, it is possible to install the GitHub version over the Play store version, and the Play store app will do the same, when auto updating isn't disabled for the app in the app description.

 <br />

 <a name="faq174"></a>